 - Eat at sustainable restaurants

 Making alterations to your routine with the environment in mind will help you lead an eco-friendly life.
-You can start with changes in the products you use and where you shop.
-When you go out for sushi, ask your server if they practice sustainable methods for their fish.
+You can start with changes in the products you use in your daily life, like you can create a huge impact by switching to sustainable toilet papers, bamboo tissues, plastic free toilet rolls or many other eco-friendly products.

 How to Travel Eco-Friendlier